Bettina von Arnim: Career

 During the years of 1806 to 1808, von Arnim helped gather the folk songs that made up Des Knaben Wunderhorn, the collaborative work of her brother and her future husband, Achim von Arnim.
 Some of the songs were later put to music by a number of composers, among them Gustav Mahler.
 The collection became a touchstone of the Romantic musical and poetic style.
 From 1808 to 1809 she studied voice, composition, and piano in Munich under Peter von Winter and Sebastian Bopp.
 She published her first song under the pseudonym Beans Beor, which she occasionally used later as well.
-Bettina sang briefly in the Berliner Singakademie and composed settings of Hellenistic poems by Amalie von Helvig.
+Bettina sang briefly in the Berliner Singakademie and composed settings of Hellenistic poems by Amalia von Helvig.

 Though domestic duties connected to her 1811 marriage to von Arnim diminished her productivity, several art songs from the period have been recovered and have been published in Werke und Briefe.
 Von Arnim was the first composer to set the poet Hölderlin's work to music.

 She was a muse to the progressives of Prussia, linked to the socialist movement and an advocate for the oppressed Jewish community.
 She published two politically dissident works but evaded chastisement because of her friendship with the King of Prussia.

 After the 1831 death of her husband, Bettina continued her dedication to the creative community.
 She published a collection of seven songs in public support of Prussian music director Gaspare Spontini, under duress at the time.